bryhuang9/Socket-Based-Server/README.md

 # Socket-Based-Server
 This repository contains the implementation of a socket-based server containing a client that sends ticks to the server.
 The client and server are created through make files and run through the exec file created.
-THe project is mostly written in C++.
+THe project was for a class I took and is mostly written in C++.

 ## Build and Run
 In order to build and run this project, use the provided Makefile.